Process

 Offer, structure, and roadmap

-Before design starts, the page structure, message hierarchy, proof plan, and contact path get mapped so the project is not improvising later.
+Before design starts, the page structure, message hierarchy, proof plan, and contact path get mapped so your project is not improvising later.

 • Page structure